 3.1 Robert’s Rules This Constitution expressly incorporates Robert’s Rules of Order, Newly Revised.
 All meeting of the organization shall follow Roberts Rules of Order.
 Unless expressly modified or suspended in this Constitution, Robert’s Rules of Order shall apply in full.
 3.2 Priority If a conflict occurs, the most specific provision of: (1) the Constitution of the North Carolina Federation of Young Republicans, (2) this Constitution; (3) Robert’s Rules of Order; (4) any bylaws passed under this Constitution; (5) any resolution passed by the members; or (6) any motion made by the members shall, in the order listed above, control the resolution of the dispute—unless the provision is inconsistent with any item listed before it.
 Constitution of the North Carolina Federation of Young Republicans 3.3.
 Access at Meetings The Executive Committee of the Association shall ensure that the most current version of Robert’s Rules of Order, this Constitution, Constitution of the North Carolina Federation of Young Republicans, and any bylaws passed under this Constitution are accessible, in physical or digital form, by the members of the Association at every meeting of the Association.

 4.1 Types Membership shall be of three types: active, associate, and honorary.
 No member may have more than one type of membership.
 Upon payment of dues, an eligible person shall become a member of the type for which they are qualified.
 4.2 Active Membership Any person who is at least eighteen (18) years of age but not over forty (40) years of age inclusive and is a registered Republican residing in Wake County is eligible for active membership in the Association.
 4.3.
 Associate Membership Any registered Republican not meeting the requirements for active member status may be an Associate member and shall have all the rights and privileges of active members, except that he/she may not vote nor hold association office.
 4.4.
 Honorary Membership Any person so designated by three-fourths vote of the active members present at any regular meeting of the Association shall be an honorary member.
 The active members or Executive Committee may, be a majority vote of either body, waive membership dues for an honorary member.
 4.5 Membership Dues The Executive Committee of the Association shall determine the annual dues for members.
 But membership dues shall not be less than $10 per member per year.
 4.6.
-Good Standing An active member shall only be in good standing if: (1) that member has paid their membership dues for the current calendar year, (2) that member continues to meet all eligibility requirements for their membership type (for example, party registration or residence), and (3) [OPTIONAL PROVISION] that member has attended at least one-quarter of all regular meetings of the Organization that calendar year.
+Good Standing An active member shall only be in good standing if: (1) that member has paid their membership dues within the last 365 days, (2) that member continues to meet all eligibility requirements for their membership type (for example, party registration or residence), and (3) [OPTIONAL PROVISION] that member has attended at least one-quarter of all regular meetings of the Organization that calendar year.
 4.7 Discipline The Association may, by a two-thirds (2/3) vote of active members present at a regular meeting, censure and/or expel from the Association any member for any act or conduct deemed unfriendly or hostile to the best interests of the Association, if: 1.
 The Executive Committee has reviewed the proposed disciplinary action and made a recommendation about the proposed disciplinary action; 2.
 The accused member has been notified of the Executive Committee’s recommendation by certified mail at least seven calendar days before the

 meeting at which the Association intends to take the disciplinary action; and 3.
 The accused member has had the right and opportunity to defend herself to the Executive Committee and Association personally or through a representative before the disciplinary action is taken.